uclaacm/learn.py-s21/session-1-intro-to-python/README.md

 > - as the range is iterated over, its value is provided as an argument to the get_input function
 > - notice how we never call the get_input function ourselves, it's called by the map function

-This is case where using an anonymous function could be very convenient.
+This is a case where using an anonymous function could be very convenient.
 The syntax for a lambda expression is as follows:

 ```python
 lambda i: i * 2 # a lambda that takes in a value and returns twice the value